-Amazon EC2 C8i instances are now available in AWS Europe (London) region
+Amazon EC2 C8i-flex instances are now available in Europe (Ireland, London), and Asia Pacific (New Zealand) regions

-Starting today, Amazon Elastic Compute Cloud (Amazon EC2) C8i instances are available in the Europe (London) region.
+Starting today, Amazon Elastic Compute Cloud (Amazon EC2) C8i-flex instances are available in the Europe (Ireland, London), and Asia Pacific (New Zealand) regions.
 These instances are powered by custom Intel Xeon 6 processors, available only on AWS, delivering the highest performance and fastest memory bandwidth among comparable Intel processors in the cloud.
-These C8i instances offer up to 15% better price-performance, and 2.5x more memory bandwidth compared to previous generation Intel-based instances.
-They deliver up to 20% higher performance than C7i instances, with even higher gains for specific workloads.
-The C8i are up to 60% faster for NGINX web applications, up to 40% faster for AI deep learning recommendation models, and 35% faster for Memcached stores compared to C7i.
-C8i instances are a great choice for all memory-intensive workloads, especially for workloads that need the largest instance sizes or continuous high CPU usage.
-C8i instances offer 13 sizes including 2 bare metal sizes and the new 96xlarge size for the largest applications.
+C8i-flex instances offer up to 15% better price-performance, and 2.5x more memory bandwidth compared to previous generation Intel-based instances.
+They deliver up to 20% higher performance than C7i-flex instances, with even higher gains for specific workloads.
+The C8i-flex are up to 60% faster for NGINX web applications, up to 40% faster for AI deep learning recommendation models, and 35% faster for Memcached stores compared to C7i-flex.
+C8i-flex are the easiest way to get price performance benefits for a majority of compute intensive workloads like web and application servers, databases, caches, Apache Kafka, Elasticsearch, and enterprise applications.
+They offer the most common sizes, from large to 16xlarge, and are a great first choice for applications that don’t fully utilize all compute resources.
 To get started, sign in to the AWS Management Console.
 Customers can purchase these instances via Savings Plans, On-Demand instances, and Spot instances.
-For more information about the new C8i instances visit the AWS News blog.
+For more information about the new C8i-flex instances visit the AWS News blog.

 Quelle: aws.amazon.com